-[(26)] (31) "[Ground-water] Groundwater divide" means a line on the water table from which the water table slopes downward in both directions away from such line.
+[(26)](31) "Ground[-]water divide" means a line on the water table from which the water table slopes downward in both directions away from such line.

-(32) "Groundwater plume" means groundwater that has been polluted by a release and is emanating from a release area and in which one or more substances from such release is p concentration above the laboratory reporting limit.
+(32) "Groundwater plume" means groundwater that has been polluted by a release and is emanating from a release area and in which one or more substances from such release is present at a concentration above the laboratory reporting limit.

-[(27)] (33) "[Ground-water] Groundwater protection criteria" or "GWPC" means the [concentrations] criteria identified in Appendix C [to sections 22a-133k-1 through 22a-133k-3 of the Regulations of Connecticut State Agencies] of the RSRs, alternative groundwater protection criteria calculated by an LEP or approved by the commissioner pursuant to section 22a-133k-3(d)(2) of the RSRs, or groundwater protection criteria approved by the commissioner pursuant to section 22a-133k-3(i)(1) of the RSRs.
+[(27)](33) "Ground[-]water protection criteria" or "GWPC" means the [concentrations] criteria identified in Appendix C [to sections 22a-133k-1 through 22a-133k-3 of the Regulations of Connecticut State Agencies] of the RSRs, alternative groundwater protection criteria calculated by an LEP or approved by the commissioner pursuant to section 22a-133k-3(d)(2) of the RSRs, or groundwater protection criteria approved by the commissioner pursuant to section 22a-133k-3(i)(1) the RSRs.